 One of Edinburgh’s best-known visitor attractions

-Edinburgh’s Mary King’s Close, a 5-star visitor attraction, lies hidden beneath the city chambers on the Royal Mile.
+The Real Mary King’s Close, a 5-star visitor attraction, lies hidden beneath the city chambers on Edinburgh’s Royal Mile.

 The City Chambers, today the meeting place for the City of Edinburgh Council, began life as the John and Robert Adam designed Royal Exchange opened by Lord Provost George Drummond in 1760.
 Intended as a forum for the city’s merchants, it never proved popular.